If there’s one thing the world’s productivity gurus have in common, it’s this:

 You may already be familiar with Stephen Covey’s “big rocks” analogy.
 (If you’re not, you should be.)
 This powerful time management strategy has inspired generations of successful executives and entrepreneurs.

 Covey’s now-famous quote has served as motivation to thousands of people attempting to reprioritize tasks and eliminate distractions—easier said than done when there’s a lot vying for your time and attention.
 That’s when OKRs can be helpful.
-This measurable strategy can be used to not only align teams but also power productivity and remove the mystery from effectively prioritizing day-to-day projects and plans.
+This measurable strategy can be used to not only align teams but also inspire productivity and remove the mystery from effectively prioritizing day-to-day projects and plans.

 3. “What you don’t do determines what you can do.”